yananma1029/CAST/README.md

 ## Basic Usage

-Here's a basic example of how to use CAST using the benchmark 20NewsGroup dataset:
+Here's a basic example of using CAST to identify topic words on the benchmark 20NewsGroup dataset:

 ```python